davidfig/fps/README.md

 ## rationale

 My rationale, sadly, is that the existing npm libraries either did not have live demos or did not support modules.
-Nothing too special about this package.
-But it works and it's pretty.
+Totally worth an afternoon of work in terms of enjoyment.

 ## installation